4ms/ProducerPack/doc/Producer Pack User Manual.md

 ## Overview

 **Spatializer** is a stereo audio processor that applies short delay-based widening and mid/side blending to incoming signals.
 It features internal delay buffers, width control, and flexible CV modulation.
 Designed for insert-style use with send/return capabilities.

+A signal is sent to two delay lines of equal time to both left and right channels.
+The right channel is flipped 180 degrees out of phase.
+The original mono signal is considered the "mid" and is blended with these two delayed signals.

 - Delay time is selectable in milliseconds or samples.
 - Stereo widening and mid/side mixing are adjustable via knobs or CV.